CPS August 2009

-Sexual abuse occurs when one or more of the following occur:
+Sexual abuse occurs when one or more of the following is true:

-• A child experiences sexual conduct harmful to the child’s mental, emotional, or physical welfare, including conduct that is an offense under §21.02, Penal Code (continuous sexual abuse of a young child or children), §21.11, Penal Code (indecency with a child), §22.011, Penal Code (sexual assault), or §22.021, Penal Code (aggravated sexual assault).
+- A child experiences sexual conduct harmful to the child’s mental, emotional, or physical welfare, including conduct that is an offense under §21.02, Penal Code (continuous sexual abuse of a young child or disabled individual), §21.11, Penal Code (indecency with a child), §22.011, Penal Code (sexual assault), or §22.021, Penal Code (aggravated sexual assault).

-Abandonment refers to the leaving of a child in a situation where the child would be exposed to a substantial risk of physical or mental harm, without arranging the necessary care for the child, and the demonstration of an intent not to return by a parent, guardian, or managing or possessory conservator of the child.
+Abandonment refers to a parent, guardian, or managing or possessory conservator of a child leaving the child in a situation where the child would be exposed to an immediate danger of physical or mental harm.
+In such cases, the caregiver leaves without arranging the necessary care for the child, with no intent to return.

 Neglectful Supervision (NSUP)

-• placing a child in or failing to remove a child from a situation that a reasonable person would realize requires judgment or actions beyond the child’s level of maturity, physical condition, or mental abilities and that results in bodily injury or a substantial risk of immediate harm to the child;
+- Placing a child in or failing to remove a child from a situation that a reasonable person would realize requires judgment or actions beyond the child’s level of maturity, physical condition, or mental abilities, and that results in bodily injury or an immediate danger of harm to the child.

-• placing a child in or failing to remove the child from a situation in which the child would be exposed to a substantial risk of sexual conduct harmful to the child; or
+- Placing a child in or failing to remove the child from a situation in which the child would be exposed to an immediate danger of sexual conduct harmful to the child.

 Medical Neglect (MDNG)

-Medical neglect is defined as the failure to seek, obtain, or follow through with medical care for a child, with the failure resulting in or presenting a substantial risk of death, disfigurement, or bodily injury, or with the failure resulting in an observable and material impairment to the growth, development, or functioning of the child.
+The failure to seek, obtain, or follow through with medical care for a child resulting in or presenting an immediate danger of death, disfigurement, or bodily injury.
+The failure could also result in an observable and material impairment to the growth, development, or functioning of the child.

 Physical Neglect (PHNG)

-Physical neglect is defined as the failure to provide a child with the food, clothing, or shelter necessary to sustain the life or health of the child, excluding failure caused primarily by financial inability unless relief services had been offered and refused.
+The failure to provide a child with the food, clothing, or shelter necessary to sustain the life or health of the child.
+This excludes failure caused primarily by financial inability unless relief services had been offered and refused.

 Refusal to Assume Parental Responsibility (RAPR)

-Refusal to assume parental responsibility refers to a situation in which the person responsible for a child’s care, custody, or welfare fails to permit the child to return to the child’s home without arranging for the necessary care of the child after the child has been absent from the home for any reason, including having been in residential placement or having run away.
+The person responsible for a child’s care, custody, or welfare fails to permit the child to return home without arranging for the necessary care after the child has been absent for any reason.
+This includes having been in residential placement or having run away.

 Exclusion to Neglect

-If a person responsible for a child’s care, custody, or welfare refuses to permit the child to remain in or return to the child’s home, it is not neglect if the:
+- Refuses to permit the child to remain in or return to the child’s home, when the following are true:

-• person’s refusal is based solely on the person’s inability to obtain mental health services necessary to protect the safety and well-being of the child; and
+- The person’s refusal is based solely on the person’s inability to obtain mental health services necessary to protect the safety and well-being of the child.